Kris-0605/jsonz/README.md

 A big integer **starts with a resizing integer**.
 This represents **the number of bytes tha the integer takes up**.
 This is then followed by the **unsigned integer containing the value**.

-Fun fact: the maximum value of a big integer has more than a centillion centillion digits.
-The repetition is intended.

 ### Decimals

 **JSONZ v1 uses strings to store decimal numbers** as this seems to be the most effective way to store a decimal with infinite precision at this time.
 This will most likely be one of the first things to be optimised at a later date. **Decimals are stored as a string ID**, the same as strings are.

 ### Objects

-An object **begins with the object's size in bytes** (so it can be skipped when parsing).
+An object **begins with the object's size in bytes, stored as an unsigned 64-bit integer** (so it can be skipped when parsing).
 This is then **followed by the object's key map**.

 ### Bytes

 JSONZ can **optionally** support bytes. **Bytes cannot be parsed into JSON** and should be stored using the appropriate object within the language your implementation uses. **Bytes functionality should be disabled by default**, as trying to convert a JSONZ file containing bytes into a JSON file will result in an error.

-A bytes object is first stored by **first using a resizing integer to specify its size in bytes, followed by the bytes themselves**.
+A bytes object is first stored by **first using a signed resizing integer to specify its size in bytes, followed by the bytes themselves**.
+Similarly to strings, a negative size represents bytes that have been Brotli compressed.

 ### Multi-type arrays

-A multi-type array is stored by first using an **unsigned 64-bit integer representing its size in bytes**.
+A multi-type array is stored by first using a **unsigned 64-bit integer representing its size in bytes**.
 It is then **followed by an index map**.
 An index map is similar in structure to a key map with one key difference: **string IDs representing keys are omitted**.
 A multi-type array is structured by the data types and bytes of the data inside it.
 It is parsed sequentially: the first piece of data is index 0, and so on until the size specified in bytes has been reached. **It is important that your implementation respects the size in bytes specified** and raises an index error when it is exceeded, otherwise you could end up returning garbage data for high indexes.

 ### Defined type arrays